sanjanachauhann/Quikie__food/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start` or `npx expo start`
 5. Follow the instructions in the console to launch the app on your device or emulator.
+- *Note: If the API key used by the app expires, there may be interruptions in fetching restaurant details.*
 ### Feedback and Contributions

 We welcome any feedback or contributions to enhance Quikie Food.
 Feel free to submit bug reports, feature requests, or pull requests through our GitHub repository.